patrick-klein/CarND-Vehicle-Detection/README.md

 The goals / steps of this project are the following:

-* Perform feature extraction on the dataset using Histogram of Oriented Gradients (HOG), spacial binning, and histogram of colors.
+* Perform feature extraction on the dataset using Histogram of Oriented Gradients (HOG), spatial binning, and histogram of colors.
 * Train a linear SVM classifier on the normalized features to predict the presence of a vehicle.
 * Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
 * Create a heatmap to cluster vehicle detections and reject false positives.